seatgeek/react-select-option/README.md

 # react-select-option

+## Usage

+Importing this library yields an object with two keys, `Select` and `Option`, roughly corresponding to the HTML `<select>` and `<option>`.

 ## Styling

 Styling of this component can be done through Javascript or CSS.
 However, Javascript styles are currently required to style the select container as well as the options container style.

-Much of the rendering is done through a series of functional delegates.
+Much of the rendering is done through a series of functional rendering delegates, which are functions that the Select component calls every time it needs to know how to render parts of the Select, such as each `<Option>`.
+These delegates are provided with arguments passed in to it by the component indicating the current state of the component.

-The delegate for the `<select>` displaying child should be provided as a function to the `displayingChildRenderer` prop of the top-level select.
+The delegate for the `<select>` displaying child should be provided as a function to the `displayingChildRenderer` prop of the Select.
 This is provided three arguments, in this order:

 `child`, the `Option` node to render
 `isExpanded`, whether the component is in an expanded state